spencertipping/phi/doc/interpreter.md

 and/or forward references?
 Let's suppose they're graph parsers and forward references get flattened into cyclic edges.
 Is this sufficient to unroll stuff?

+Let's not worry about unrolling just yet.
+If the graph works correctly otherwise, we won't need any particular special-casing.

 ## Sequential evaluation and exceptions
-Code can be compiled into a parser over result values; then we have sequences of operations that are executed and failover alt-paths for exception cases.
-I'm not 100% convinced we need to go that route, but it does provide a nice way to build in exception handling.
+> Code can be compiled into a parser over result values; then we have sequences of
+> operations that are executed and failover alt-paths for exception cases.
+I'm not
+> 100% convinced we need to go that route, but it does provide a nice way to build
+> in exception handling.

-(One potential issue is that we don't get a pure parse behavior because we're committing to timelines as we go, so we can't atomic-unwind.)
+> (One potential issue is that we don't get a pure parse behavior because we're
+> committing to timelines as we go, so we can't atomic-unwind.)

 ## Types
 Types are phi refs, each of which is either `abstract` or `constant` for a given node.
 Like any other phi value, types can be timeline-sequenced.

+**Q:** are types abstract, or are they constant unions of things or bounds?